andreykaipov/nix/README.md

 Thanks to [Tectonic](https://github.com/tectonic-typesetting/tectonic), building the TeX document is astonglishly **not** a giant pain in the ass!
 Unbelievable--I know!
-Typically I'll run `make resume watch` and have _Sumatra PDF_ open on the side to get a live preview.
+Typically I'll run `./scripts/resume.dev.sh` and have _Sumatra PDF_ open on the side to get a live preview.
 When I'm done, the resume should already be moved into the appropriate place under `website` so that our Hugo site can serve it accordingly.